-Students may not take pictures or video of classmates or staff for non-educational purposes and without the permission of the person being photographed.
+Students may not take pictures or video of classmates or staff for non-educational purposes and without the permission of the person being photographed and a teacher or administrator.

 PHONE CALLS / MESSAGES

 No telephone calls or messages, other than emergencies, will be given to pupils or teachers during the time that classes are in session.
 Students will not be permitted to make phone calls unless it is urgent.